Call for residents’ views on controversial KFC plans for petrol station site

 However, the planning application claims the KFC would create 50 full-time and part-time jobs; and that the service station “is of a dated, run down appearance.”

-Some residents in the Millfield ward live only a few metres from the proposed fast food place, as they are on the Millfield-St Michael’s border.
+Some residents in the Millfield ward live just a few hundred yards from the proposed fast food outlet, as they are on the border between the Millfield and St Michael’s wards.
 Millfield has three Lib Dem councillors, including Cllr Andrew Wood, who has acknowledged their possible concerns.

 Cllr Wood said: “I have heard from residents in the ward about the proposed drive-thru.
 While a new business would bring jobs, there are concerns about increased traffic in an already busy set of junctions.